benjaminion/data-recovery-toy/README.md

 ## Output

-Note that, if you substitue `i = 4` in the output from _complex.c_, and make everything positive modulo 17, you end up with exactly the same output as from _finite.c_.
+Note that, if you substitute `i = 4` in the output from _complex.c_, and make everything positive modulo 17, you end up with exactly the same output as from _finite.c_.

 From _complex.c_